------ DRUG INTERACTIONS-----
+-- DRUG INTERACTIONS----

-- Refer to the full prescribing information for important drug interactions with TIVICAY.
+- Refer to the full prescribing information for important drug interactions with TIVICAY or TIVICAY PD.
 (4, 7) - Drugs that are metabolic inducers may decrease the plasma concentrations of dolutegravir.
-(7.2, 7.3) - TIVICAY should be taken 2 hours before or 6 hours after taking cationcontaining antacids or laxatives, sucralfate, oral supplements containing iron or calcium, or buffered medications.
+(7.2, 7.3) - TIVICAY or TIVICAY PD should be taken 2 hours before or 6 hours after taking cation-containing antacids or laxatives, sucralfate, oral supplements containing iron or calcium, or buffered medications.
 When taken with food, TIVICAY and supplements containing calcium or iron can be taken at the same time.
 (7.3)

------ USE IN SPECIFIC POPULATIONS -----
+-- USE IN SPECIFIC POPULATIONS -

-- Pregnancy: An alternative treatment to TIVICAY should be considered at the time of conception through the first trimester due to the risk of neural tube defects.
-(2.1, 5.3, 8.1) - Lactation: Breastfeeding is not recommended due to the potential for HIV-1 transmission.
-(8.2) - Females and males of reproductive potential: Pregnancy testing and contraception are recommended in adolescents and adults of childbearing potential.
-(8.3)
+- Pregnancy: Assess the risks and benefits of TIVICAY and TIVICAY PD and discuss with the patient to determine if an alternative treatment should be considered at the time of conception through the first trimester or if pregnancy is confirmed in the first trimester due to the risk of neural tube defects.
+(2.1, 5.3, 8.1, 8.3) - Lactation: Breastfeeding is not recommended due to the potential for HIV-1 transmission.
+(8.2) - Females and males of reproductive potential: Pregnancy testing is recommended in adolescents and adults of childbearing potential.
+Patients should be counseled on the consistent use of effective contraception.
+(8.1, 8.3)